shiftkey/talks/DDDMelb/git-internals.md

 ea78341ae4ff38abc206d49a51ed4cc2579805f7
 ```

-Great, our content change is picked up as a new has.
+Great, our content change is picked up as a new hash.

 If you have a git-enhanced prompt you're probably seeing it has also detected
 the change.